New Grant Opportunity!

 How to Apply

-Before submission: Applicants are strongly encouraged to attend one of the State Arts Council’s special information sessions on Art Jobs grants and to discuss proposals with the grant coordinator noted above before writing an application.
+Applicants are encouraged to discuss proposals with the grant coordinator noted above before writing an application.
 Applicants also should review the legal and reporting requirements relevant to State Arts Council grants.

-Draft applications may be reviewed if submitted at least one week in advance of the application deadline.
+Draft applications may be reviewed if submitted at least two weeks in advance of the application deadline.

 When sending in a draft, please clearly indicate DRAFT FOR REVIEW in BOLD letters on your submission.